Version No 032018

 Although we don’t send personal information overseas, you should be aware of the following:

-- your personal information may be accessed by our staff, representatives or agents in other countries, if that becomes necessary to deliver our services to you.
-This access is via secure internet connection or, in some instances by email;
+- your personal information may be accessed by our staff, representatives or agents in other countries if that becomes necessary to deliver our services to you.
+This access is via a secure internet connection or, in some instances by email;

 We allow access to relevant personal information for external organisations that help us provide services.
 These organisations are bound by confidentiality arrangements.
 From time to time we may use service providers whose staff accesses our data outside of Australia to provide services.
 Where this is the case, these service providers have committed to adhere to the Australia Privacy Principles.
-These service providers may be located in a number of countries however, we are not aware of any at this stage.
+These service providers are located in countries such as India and the Philippines.

 Website and email